cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 secures namespace integrity.
 Service directory and container metadata can be synchronously replicated on other nodes.

 Each prefix has its own replication cluster.
-The replication cluster is created and the participating directory servers are selected when the prefix is created.
-Each replication cluster has a single master and a set of slaves, the master manages write operations and replicates them to its slaves.
+When the prefix is created, the replication cluster is created, and the participating directory servers are selected.
+Each replication cluster has a single master and a set of slaves: the master manages write operations and replicates them to its slaves.
 A write operation is considered successful when the replication quorum is respected.
 Note that slaves can also perform reads if requested.

-Transient failures like network partitions can cause replicas to diverge, with this replication mechanism differences are reconciled automatically.
+Transient failures like network partitions can cause replicas to diverge, but with this replication mechanism differences are reconciled automatically.

-Conscience: dynamic load-balancing
+Conscience: Dynamic Load-Balancing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For data placement, OpenIO SDS provides a system called Conscience, responsible for efficiently matching requests and services.
-Conscience takes into account constraints set by the request (e.g. respect of storage policies) and computes a quality score (between 0 and 100) for each service available in the cluster.
-These quality scores are based on an algorithm that takes into account several sensors providing data from the nodes of the grid.
+Conscience takes into account constraints set by the request (i.e. respect of storage policies) and computes a quality score between 0 and 100 for each service available in the cluster.
+These quality scores are based on an algorithm that aggregates data provided by a number of sensors on the various nodes of the grid.
 Through this feedback loop, each node knows in real time which are the best nodes with the highest scores to handle subsequent requests.

 A score of 0 indicates the service must be avoided.
-A positive score means the service can be used, the bigger it is, the best the quality will be.
+A positive score means the service can be used; the higher it is, the better its performance will be.

 .. image:: ../../../images/openio-arch-conscience-feedback-loop.png
    :width: 600 px